 - Freshly ground black pepper, use generously

-- Two tablespoons calvados or another apple brandy
+- Two tablespoons of calvados (an alcoholic beverage of French origin) or another apple brandy

 - One small clove finely grated or minced garlic